Eligibility and Selection of Residents: Policy and Procedures

-The program will not discriminate based on race, color, national origin, ancestry, age, sex, sexual orientation, marital status, religion, creed, arrest or conviction record (unless substantially related to job duties), disability, disabled and Vietnam era veteran status, Guard or Reserve status, or retaliation or any other applicable legally protected status.
+The program will not discriminate based age, race, color, creed or religion, disability, sex, marital status, national origin, ancestry, arrest or conviction record (unless substantially related to job duties), sexual orientation, gender identity or expression, military obligations, or any other legally protected status.

 All participants in this process adhere to the rules and ethical guidelines set forth by the National Resident Matching Program (NRMP).

 - The Psychiatry Residency accepts applications only through the Electronic Residency Application Service (ERAS).
 The following eligibility criteria apply:

 - Each applicant must have completed medical school or must be on track to complete medical school by June 15 of the year of entry into the residency.
 Graduates of medical schools not accredited by the LCME or the AOA must have ECFMG certification.
 (No application will be reviewed prior to ECFMG certification.)

 - Each applicant must be a U.S. citizen, permanent resident (with Green Card) or must eligible for a J-1 Clinical Visa sponsored by ECFMG.
 UWHC does not accept H-1B (temporary worker) visas.